K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Introduction

-Inspired by the aforementioned works and the empirical success of deep neural networks, we propose \emph{$\mathrm{K}$-Deep Simplex (KDS)}, a unified optimization framework for structured manifold learning.
+In this paper, we propose \emph{$\mathrm{K}$-Deep Simplex (KDS)}, a unified optimization framework for local archetypal learning.
 In KDS, each data point $\y\in \real^{d}$ is expressed as a sparse convex combination of $m$ atoms.
 These atoms define a dictionary $\A\in \real^{d\times m}$ to be learned from the data.
 To glean intrinsically low-dimensional manifold structure, we regularize to encourage representing a data point using nearby atoms.
-As such, the proposed method learns a dictionary $\A$ and low-dimensional features with a structure imposed by convexity and locality of representation.
-To learn the atoms, we employ algorithm unrolling, an increasingly popular technique for structured deep learning.
-Our contributions are as follows:
+The proposed method learns a dictionary $\A$ and low-dimensional features with a structure imposed by convexity and locality of representation.
+To learn the atoms, we employ the alternating minimization framework which alternates between updating the atoms and updating the coefficients.
+The algorithm can also easily be mapped to a neural network architecture leading to interpretable neural networks.
+This mapping is along the lines of algorithm unrolling~\citep{tolooshams2020deep,tolooshams2020convolutional,tolooshams2022stable,Monga2021}, an increasingly popular technique for structured deep learning.

-\textbf{Interpretable framework}: The extracted features from the manifold learning algorithm can be used for downstream tasks.
-Since coefficients are non-negative and sum to 1, they automatically enjoy a probabilistic interpretation.

-\textbf{Scalable optimization program}: Compared to subspace clustering methods and the sparse manifold learning and clustering algorithm (SMCE) in \cite{elhamifar2011sparse} that define a dictionary that scales with the number of points, we learn a dictionary consisting of $m\ll n$ atoms, where $m$ is independent of $n$ and depends only on intrinsic geometric properties of the data.
-This makes our algorithm more scalable than previous approaches and also makes it robust to redundant features, noise, and outliers present in the data.